vrocheleau/active-learning-segmentation-baselines/README.md

 # active-learning-segmentation-baselines

 PyTorch implementations of active learning heuristics for deep semantic segmentation on histology image data.
-The code in this directory focuses on [deep bayesian active learning](https://arxiv.org/abs/1703.02910) techniques, where we use Monte Carlo dropout in order to approximate a model's epistemic uncertainty in order to draw samples from a pool for annotation in order to minimize the labeling cost and maximise model performance.
+The code in this directory focuses on [deep bayesian active learning](https://arxiv.org/abs/1703.02910) techniques.
+Monte Carlo dropout is used to approximate a model's epistemic uncertainty in order to draw samples from a pool for annotation, which aims to minimize the labeling cost and maximise model performance.

 For an overview of active learning in general see this [survey](http://burrsettles.com/pub/settles.activelearning.pdf).

 ## Active learning heuristics